Jannickcode/Jannickcode/README.md

-- 👋 Hi, I’m @Jannickcode
+- 👋 Console.WriteLine("Hi, I'm @Jannickcode!");
-- 👀 I’m interested in Application Development
+- 👀 // I’m interested in Music Production, Djing and Coding
-- 🌱 I’m currently learning C#
+- 🌱 // I’m currently learning C# with Visual Studio

 <!---
 Jannickcode/Jannickcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.